BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 </div>

-{% include /tip/open.html label="⚡ Lightning services" icon="info" color="blue" %}

-When it comes to funding a wallet, Lightning services can prevent users waiting for confirmations to use their wallet as.
-They can also enable channels with inbound liqudity to be opened to the user so they can receive Lightning payments straight away.

-{% include /tip/close.html %}

 ### Manual channel opening

-If a user wants to manually open a channel they should have the option to disable automatic channel opens in the settings.
+If the user wants to manually open a channel they should have the option to disable automatic channel opens in the settings.
 This is a more involved process and should be focused on more experienced users, and not be the primary user flow.

 <div class="image-slide-gallery">